davidindub/quiz-master/README.md

 __Game Area__

 I wanted to write `create_quiz.py` to make it as reusable as possible, so it could easily be used in other Quiz projects.

 I took the data returned from the Open Trivia Database, and created Python objects using classes.

 A Game Object contains 1 or more Round objects, which in turn contain 1 or more Question objects.

+Each of the objects are constructed using an `__init__` method similar to below:

 ```python
 class Game: